 Here is some information for residents affected, and for people who want to donate.

 These details will be kept updated as and when more information becomes available.

 Clydach Road is now open to traffic with a three way traffic control in place.

 It is unlikely that vehicle access to Field Close will be possible for a number of weeks due to the risk of falling debris.
 Alternative solutions to allow cars to access this road are being looked at.

 Wales & West Utilities

-Engineers from Wales & West Utilities (WWU), the gas pipeline and emergency service, have been on site supporting residents since last week and are still there to continue to monitor the situation closely.
+Engineers from Wales & West Utilities (WWU), the gas pipeline and emergency service, have been on site supporting residents and are still there to continue to monitor the situation closely.

 WWU teams have also been carrying out comprehensive and extensive tests to rule out any damage to the gas network as a result of the explosion.
 To provide further reassurance, residents have been informed by WWU home visits and letter-drops that work to replace current metal gas pipes with new plastic alternatives will start Wednesday, 22 March.

 This gas pipe replacement work is part of a wider 30-year programme delivered by WWU to keep has flowing safely and reliably across Wales.